UCI-GDIM31/class-activities-AndyNguyen1121/README.md

 Because the balls' brightness is not capped, the balls will keep getting brighter and brighter.

 ### W4
 Line 17 declares the variable _isGrounded, setting its default value to false.
 Line 28 checks if the player is pressing the space bar and if the cat is grounded.
-If the line 28 condition is true, the _isGrounded boolean is set to false because the cat is now jumping in the air.
+If the line 28 condition is true, the _isGrounded boolean on line 32 is set to false because the cat is now jumping in the air.

 ## Open-Source Assets